Blackened Mahi Mahi

 Instructions

-- In a small bowl, combine the garlic powder, onion powder, smoked paprika, oregano, salt, thyme, pepper, and cayenne.2 teaspoons garlic powder1 ½ teaspoons onion powder1 ½ teaspoons smoked paprika1 teaspoon dried oregano1 teaspoon salt1 teaspoon dried thyme½ teaspoon ground black pepper¼ teaspoon cayenne pepper
+- In a small bowl, mix the garlic powder, onion powder, paprika, oregano, salt, thyme, black pepper, and cayenne.2 teaspoons garlic powder1 ½ teaspoons onion powder1 ½ teaspoons smoked paprika1 teaspoon dried oregano1 teaspoon salt1 teaspoon dried thyme½ teaspoon ground black pepper¼ teaspoon cayenne pepper

 HUGE hit with my family.
 Mahi Mahi is one of my daughters favorite restaurant dishes, and I’ve never tried until this recipe.
 Thank you!!